Prince Harry And Meghan Markle Engaged ‘Soon,’ But What Will Meghan’s Title Be?

 — Robyn???? (@Robyn_lillyanne) January 13, 2017

-Meghan and Harry seem to have made a point of learning one basic skill necessary to domestic bliss.
-There’s an old saying, “Kissing don’t last, cooking do,” and Markle is making sure there will be plenty of good cooking.
-Meghan is “an avid foodie,” and during her months with Harry, she and the prince “have learned a lot of new dishes together.”
+Meghan and Prince Harry seem to have made a point of learning one basic skill necessary to domestic bliss.
+There’s an old saying, “Kissing don’t last, cooking do,” and Markle is making sure there will be plenty of good cooking if she and Prince Harry are engaged.
+Meghan is “an avid foodie,” and during her months with Harry, she and the Prince “have learned a lot of new dishes together.”

 The International Business Times writes that one result of the growing fever over a possible engagement between Prince Harry and Meghan Markle is the problem of Markle’s title.
 As wife to a prince, she would not become a princess.

 Kate Middleton shares one of Prince William’s lesser title as Duchess of Cambridge.
 Prince William’s mother, Diana, was not officially called Princess Diana, although the name was often used by adoring fans.
 Her proper title was Diana, Princess of Wales.

 “The title ‘princess’ is given to females born of the monarch, or of one of the monarch’s direct male issues, like Princesses Beatrice and Eugenie.”

-If Meghan marries Prince Harry, it would be up to the Queen to bestow a title on the new royal.
-Prince Harry would probably be created Duke of Sussex, and Harry and Meghan would officially be known as the Duke and Duchess of Sussex.
+If Markle marries Prince Harry, it would be up to the Queen to bestow a title on the new royal.
+Once Prince Harry is engaged, he would probably be created Duke of Sussex, and Harry and Meghan would officially be known as the Duke and Duchess of Sussex.

 What do you think?
-Will Prince Harry propose to Meghan Markle before the summer?
+Will Meghan Markle and Prince Harry be engaged before the summer?

 [Featured Images by Evan Agostini/Invision/AP Images and Tim P. Whitby/Getty Images]